RaSMiY/WebFundamentals/src/content/en/tools/workbox/get-started/gulp.md

 * The `build` task builds the app.
 In this case, it just copies the source files to the output directory.
 * The `generate-service-worker` task creates your service worker code, using Workbox.
-* The `default` task is the master task that choreographs all of the sub-tasks.
+* The `default` task is the "master" task that ensures that all of the other tasks run in the proper order.

 The object that you pass to `workbox.generateSW()` configures how Workbox runs.